zudsniper/octomailer/README.md

 3. The Account ID is displayed in the right sidebar under **Account ID**
 4. Or visit: `https://dash.cloudflare.com/profile` and copy the Account ID

 **Note**: The account ID is not a secret—it's essentially a public key that identifies your Cloudflare account.
-However, for organization purposes, it's often cleaner to include it in `wrangler.toml`.
+However, for organization purposes, it's often cleaner to include it in `wrangler.jsonc`.

 ### Creating a GitHub Personal Access Token